Catanduanes: Folk festivals

 Fishermen from Catanduanes have always been linked to Benham Rise.
 Catandunganon people have been calling it Kalipung-awan (loneliness in an isolated place).
 Benham Rise is an integral part of Catandunganon culture.
 Rich marine resources are given by this marine biodiverse zone to Catandunganons.
-In fact, Catandunganons have long been celebrating this place even in their ancient folksongs, stories and poetry.
+In fact, Catandunganons have long been celebrating this place even in their ancient folk-songs, stories and poetry.

 Education

 Virac, the capital town, is the educational center in the province, hosting a number of schools specializing in various degrees.
 The most notable include the Catanduanes State University (CatSU) with a campus in the northern town of Panganiban.
 It was established on June 19, 1971, through Republic Act 6341, authored by Catanduanes Congressman Jose M. Alberto, which converted the Virac National Agricultural and Trade School into the Catanduanes State College.
 The college was elevated to university status in October 2012.

 Other notable schools include the Catanduanes Colleges (CC), Catanduanes Institute of Technology Foundation (CITFI), and Christian Polytechnic Institute of Catanduanes (CPIC).